 March 17, 2017, by Steven Buchwald & Drew Johnson

-A legal overview of to protect your ideas and app
+A brief overview of how to legally protect your mobile app.

-Many first time startup founders worry about people stealing their idea.
-They keep their startup a secret until they launch, and won’t talk to anyone about it without an NDA.
+Many first-time startup founders worry about people stealing their ideas.
+They tend to keep their startup a secret until they launch, and won’t talk to anyone about it without an NDA.
 While there are many things startup founders should be worried about, this is not one of them.
 Take it from Steve Jobs himself, “To me, ideas are worth nothing unless executed.
 They are just a multiplier.
 Execution is worth millions.”

-Don’t worry about people stealing your idea before you even know if your idea is worth stealing.
-If after you launch, you find your user base is growing extremely fast and people love it, then it would be reasonable to worry about people copying your app.
+You shouldn’t worry about people stealing your idea before you even know if your idea is worth stealing.
+If after you launch, you find your users really love your app, and you’re starting to grow quickly, then it’s time to start worrying about people copying your app.

-There are many types of legal protection you can get for a mobile app.
+There are a few different types of legal protection you can get for a mobile app.
 Some can cost tens of thousands of dollars, others may just be a few hundred.
 In this article, we’ll give you a concise overview of each type of protection and who should consider getting them.

 All app startups should consider getting a copyright.
-This will protect your source code, in-app copy, and graphics.
-It will not protect your ideas.
-Copyright registrations are usually fast and inexpensive to obtain (think less than $1,000 compared to a patent that can cost 10 times more).
+This will protect all of your source code, in-app copy, and graphics.
+Copyright registrations are usually fast and inexpensive to obtain, usually under $1,000 compared to a patent that can cost 10 times more).

 A patent for an invention is the grant of a property right to the inventor, issued by the United States Patent and Trademark Office.
 This will give you the right to exclude others from making, using, or selling the invention in the United States.

-Protecting the name of the app is equally important (if not more) than protecting the technology of the app.
-App names are protected via a trademark registration.
-A trademark is a word, name, symbol, or device that is used in trade with goods to indicate the source of the goods and to distinguish them from the goods of others.”
+Protecting the name of the app is just as important as protecting the technology of the app.
+App names can be protected by what’s called a trademark registration.
+A trademark is a “word, name, symbol, or device that is used in trade with goods to indicate the source of the goods and to distinguish them from the goods of others.”
 In other words, it is the name you use to distinguish your product from other products.
-With mobile, a trademark is used to prevent others from using marks similar to your app, but it won’t prevent others from creating the same app idea under different creative.
+With mobile, a trademark is used to prevent others from using the same app name as yours, but it won’t prevent others from creating a similar app under a different name.

 When should you trademark your company name?
-As soon as you start to see downloads.
-If you search any popular game in the App Store you will see many spin offs.
-Popular tetris-style game 1010, has been copied by an overseas programmer that named his game 10101010.
+As soon as you start to see your download count growing.
+If you search any popular game in the App Store you will see many spin-offs.
+Popular Tetris-style game 1010, has been copied by an overseas programmer that named his game 10101010.
 This allows them to rank at the top when people search for the original game and steal some of the downloads that would have originally gone to the 1010 game.

 Keep in mind that your trademark should be filed after your business entity has been formed.
-Other than that, filing a trademark early-on is advantageous and will cost you approximately $150.
-Read more on trademark protection on the Startup Law Blog.
+Other than that, filing a trademark early on is pretty straightforward, and costs only $150.
+You can read more on trademark protection on the Startup Law Blog.

 Before settling on any name, it’s important to check if it’s even possible to trademark your app.
-You can see if the name is available on the US Patent and Trademark website.
-You should then consult a trademark attorney on the next steps.
+You can see if the name is available on the USPTO website.
+If your name is available, consult a trademark attorney on your next steps.

-After settling on your name, make sure you reserve the name with the App Store and create social media accounts and register a website domain name.
+After settling on your name make sure you reserve it on the app store, register your domain name, and create your social media accounts.

 To protect your app name on the App Store, go to iTunes Connect and submit your app name reservation.
 The application process and reservations are free and as of 2015, there is no limit as to how long you can hold your name for as long as you are not in violation of Apple’s Guidelines.